-Integral Faith

-"Homily helps and liturgy resources highlighting care for our common home."
+Integral Faith "Homily helps and liturgy resources highlighting care for our common home."

-Homily Resources and Petitions for the

-31st Sunday in Ordinary Time, Cycle B (4 November 2018)
+Homily Helps and Petitions for the 31st Sunday of Ordinary Time, Cycle B (November 3, 2024)

 Homily Helps

-† Scripture passages to note:
+† Scripture Passages to Note:

-Deuteronomy 6 Hear then, Israel, and be careful to observe them, that you may grow and prosper the more.
-Psalm 18 I love you, O LORD, my strength, O LORD, my rock, my fortress, my deliverer.
-Hebrews 7 Jesus, because he remains forever, has a priesthood that does not pass away.
-Mark 12 When Jesus saw that he (one of the scribes) answered with understanding, he said to him, "You are not far from the kingdom of God." † Comment for the day:
+Deuteronomy 6: Hear then, Israel, and be careful to observe them, that you may grow and prosper the more.
+Psalm 18: I love you, O LORD, my strength, O LORD, my rock, my fortress, my deliverer.
+Hebrews 7: Jesus, because he remains forever, has a priesthood that does not pass away.
+Mark 12: When Jesus saw that he (one of the scribes) answered with understanding, he said to him, "You are not far from the kingdom of God." † Comments for the Day:

 In today's first reading, Moses summons the Chosen People to hear and to listen.
 Yet, he recognizes how difficult that is.
-The Israelites were expected to cultivate that listening disposition as individuals and as community.
-Having one's inner ear attuned to God was central to their This resource is provided by the Integral Faith Team in collaboration with the Catholic Climate Covenant, the Association of U.S. Catholic Priests, and the Intercommunity Peace & Justice Center. efforts to be obedient to God and to being able to grow and prosper.
+The Israelites were expected to cultivate that listening disposition as individuals and as a community.
+Having one's inner ear attuned to God was central to their efforts to be obedient to God and to being able to grow and prosper.
 In fact, the root of our English word for obedience comes from Latin obedire: "listen, hear."
 In the Gospel, Jesus praises one of the scribes for his ability to listen and to understand that at the core of the Hebrew Law are found the love of God and one of one's neighbor.
 Being able to hear at the deeper, God's level, one had to be humble and fearlessly open to the holy, silent Mystery of God.
 To hear God also entails one's willingness to listen to the signs of the times, to the cries of the poor and to the groans of God's creation that is suffering under the heavy boot of hyper consumerism.
 Those cries and groans can pierce our hearts with compassion and lead us to into the arms of the crucified Love.
-That encounter can then move us to examine our lifestyle in light of the current environmental degradation and express our love for God through a more Gospel-informed civic and political engagement † Passages from Laudato Si' to note:
+That encounter can then move us to examine our lifestyle in light of the current environmental degradation and express our love for God through a more Gospel-informed civic and political engagement † Passages from Laudato Si' to Note: